Is Influencer Marketing Still Effective in 2026? — What 5,685 Collaborations Reveal

 The Package Deal Variable

-The gap between video count and actual collaboration count is explained by "package deals."
+The gap between video count and actual collaboration count is explained by package deals.
 When a creator uploads dozens of videos for the same brand within a month, these aren't individual sponsorships — they're long-term contracts with repeated exposure.

 Top 5 Package Deals (by Video Count)